Breakdown of the critical state in the ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$: Conclusion

 \section{Conclusion}

 In conclusion, we report a spatially-resolved study of the irreversible magnetisation in the robust ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$.
-We reveal a rich variety of novel magnetic behaviours that are strongly correlated with the underlying ferromagnetic domain structures.
+We reveal a rich variety of novel magnetic behaviours that are strongly correlated with underlying ferromagnetic domain structures.
+In the superconducting-only state, zero-field cusps in magnetic hysteresis loops suggest an energy barrier of geometrical origin.
 In the DMS, the narrowly-spaced domains give rise to highly erratic and irreproducible fluctuations in the magnetisation that we attribute to the collective motion of clusters containing multiple flux quanta, stabilised by the formation of vortex polarons.
 In contrast, the saturated, wider domains of the DVS lead to a markedly smoother evolution of the irreversible state whereby the penetrating flux front is roughened by the presence of the domains, spontaneously breaking one of the assumptions of the critical state model.
 Our results indicate that the mechanism governing irreversibility is strongly influenced by the precise nature of the underlying ferromagnetic domains, being very sensitive to the specific material parameters of EuFe$_2$(As$_{1-x}$P$_x$)$_2$.
 We propose that manipulation of the magnetic domain structure into loops, bubbles, or other shapes via additional external controls, e.g.\ in-plane magnetic fields or mechanical strain, could give rise to further novel vortex-domain processes and related magnetic behaviours.